SPGryphons/GryphonCTF2017-Challenges/challenges/pwn/noobpwn_30/README.md

 ## Challenge Text
 ```
 Getting tired of pwn?
-How about a easier one?
+How about an easier one?

 Connect: `139.59.123.16 17335`